What is sexual and reproductive health?

-By enabling girls to stay in school, sexual and reproductive health and rights (SRHR) has a role to play in advancing gender equality.
+By enabling girls to stay in school, sexual and reproductive health and rights has a crucial role to play in advancing gender equality.

 But currently, millions of girls are out of school.
 Research from the Population Council across six Sub-Saharan African countries found that nearly all adolescent girls who have ever been pregnant are no longer in school, with 1 in 4 girls in Malawi dropping out of school for this reason.

-The evidence clearly shows that education and SRHR are linked.
-By increasing access to adolescent friendly sexual and reproductive health and rights (SRHR), we can help girls to stay in school, complete their education, and contribute to more gender-equal societies.
+The evidence clearly shows that education and reproductive choice are linked.
+By supporting adolescents’ sexual and reproductive health and rights, we can help girls to stay in school, complete their education, and contribute to a fairer world for all.